-According to Feeding America, 40 million people face hunger in the U.S. today — including more than 12 million children and more than five million seniors.
-In Utah, 382,000 people—one in eight overall, and one in seven children—live with the daily threat of hunger.
-Last year Utah Food Bank, founded in 1904, distributed 39.2 million pounds of food, the equivalent of 32.7 million meals, to individuals and families throughout the state.
+According to the USDA’s 2019 Household Food Insecurity in the United States report, 37 million people face hunger in the U.S. today — including more than 11 million children and almost 5.5 million seniors.
+In Utah, 374,000 people—one in eight overall, and one in seven children—live with the daily threat of hunger.
+Last year Utah Food Bank, founded in 1904, distributed 43.3 million pounds of food, the equivalent of 36.1 million meals, to individuals and families throughout the state.

 Housed in an 86,000-square-foot warehouse stacked floor to ceiling, the food bank’s Salt Lake City distribution center actually has no pantry.
-Rather, it distributes food and supplies to 149 partner organizations around the state.
+Rather, it distributes food and supplies to 150 partner organizations in all 29 counties in the state.
 They also have a Southern Utah distribution center in St. George to help with this effort.

 It’s difficult to imagine the immense scope of the good this organization does every day.
 Even when you stand inside the ginormous building and contemplate the stacks, it’s hard to grasp.
-Here’s another mind-boggling statistic: The food bank filled and emptied its warehouse 22 times last year.
+Here’s another mind-boggling statistic: The food bank fills and empties its warehouse an average of 22 times a year.

 Feeding Hungry Kids and Seniors